MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/aadip-integration.md

 |Risky sign-in|Aggregates multiple risky sign-in detections, sign-ins that weren't performed by the user|Enabled|High - Receive only high severity alerts|

 > [!NOTE]
-> Cloud App Security does not send email notifications for Identity Protection alerts.
+> Defender for Cloud Apps does not send email notifications for Identity Protection alerts.
 However, you can configure email notifications for them in the Identity Protection portal.

 ## Next steps